qualcomm-linux/build-guide/topic/k2c-qli-build-ga/introduction.rst

 - In the `Release Notes <https://docs.qualcomm.com/doc/80-70023-300/topic/prebuilt_flashable_images_along_with_esdk.html>`__, go to the *Artifactory links to prebuilt flashable images and eSDK* table to download prebuilt flashable images and the Platform eSDK.

 .. note:: The Platform eSDK is an installer that allows you to synchronize, modify, compile, and install applications and open-source plug-ins within a complete Yocto environment.
-For more information, see :ref:`Download the Platform eSDK <download_platform_esdk>`.

 - To flash the prebuilt images, see :ref:`Flash software images <flash_images>`.